babykachima/fylo-challenge-landingpage/README.md

-🔥 The project is landingpage that product when I practice TailwindCSS.
-On other hand, repo also the challges of front-end master.
+🔥 The project is a landing page that I produce when I practice TailwindCSS.
+On the other hand, repo also has the challenges of front-end mentors.

 🎯 Feature:
 + Responsive website